 I wake up before my kids and follow my personal morning routine.
 I don’t include that on the Daily Routine For The Family, but you might.
 Also, I keep a daily To-Do list that constantly changes.
 Again, this stays separate from what I post for the rest of the family to see.
 That’s the flexibility of creating your own schedule.

-2. Put the items in the order they need to get done each day.
 Take the time to put some thought into this step because this is what routine is all about.

 Experts advise that you put the things that are most important first.
 The items that take the most energy should also be in the beginning of your day.